googlecode-mirror/candydolldb/branches/RB-1.7/README.txt

 		Added autosuggest, import and export for tags;
 		Added paging for search- and dirty set-pages;
 		Added commandline error-output;
+		Added option to export only tagged images/videos;
+		Extended information for each model on index;
 		Included an 'offline' copy of jQuery;
 		Fixed minor GUI-issues, lots of code clean-up;
 		Fixed the skewed portrait-only thumbnail-bug;
+		Implemented natural sorting for sets;

 2012-02-26 1.6
 		Added support for a custom databasename;